wuaw/battle-notify/README.md

 - `Missing` All of the specified abnormalities are missing from the target.
 - `MissingDuringCombat` Similar to `Missing`, but only triggers when you are in combat.
   - Both `Missing` types have extra arguments: `rewarn_timeout`
   - Specifying a `rewarn_timeout` of `5` would mean that the module waits 5 seconds after warning you of the event before it warns you again.
 This prevents spam.
-This field only takes a single integer as an argument.
+This field only takes an integer as an argument.

 #### Target